cgallisa/cacorepo01/projects/DaC/services/DHIaC/README.md

 # DHIaC
 Data Hub Ingestion as Code - Service Template

+This service consists of ingesting a table from an application (i.e. Portico) to the Enterprise Data Hub (Snowflake).

 ## Content

 - docs ... folder containing document-as-code files, for this template.